danog/MadelineProtoDocs/docs/API_docs/constructors/upload.cdnFileReuploadNeeded.md

-The file was cleared from the temporary RAM cache of the [CDN](https://core.telegram.org/cdn) and has to be reuploaded.
+The file was cleared from the temporary RAM cache of the [CDN](https://core.telegram.org/cdn) and has to be re-uploaded.

 ### Attributes: